 The youngest person – or, rather – people to climb Kilimanjaro and who were above the minimum age were the Loynd twins, Alex and Alan, who achieved the summit on the 24 June 2019 on their tenth birthday.

 Oldest person to reach the summit

-Perhaps surprisingly, this is the record that has changed hands most frequently over the past few years.
-Russian octagenarian Angela Vorobeva set the current record on October 29th 2015 after taking the popular Machame Route to the top.
-Her age at the time she reached the summit was an amazing 86 years, 267 days.
-(Impressive, but it’s fair to say that it’s not the toughest challenge that Ms Vorobeva has faced, having survived of the Siege of Leningrad in 1944!)
+Back then, Anne’s climb had earned her the record for the oldest woman to reach the top.
+But on October 29th of that year, Russian octagenarian Angela Vorobeva took the popular Machame Route to the top aged 86 years, 267 days.
+(Impressive, but it’s fair to say that it’s not the toughest challenge that Ms Vorobeva has faced.
+She survived the Siege of Leningrad in 1944!).

 Ms Vorobeva held the title of the oldest person to climb to the top until July 20th 2017.
 In that year Dr Fred Distelhorst, a retired orthodontist from Vail, Colorado, reached the summit at the age of 88.
 Fred held the record for two years until Anne launched her latest record-breaking expedition.